-An introduction to Western thought, emphasizing how thinkers resist or assimilate tradition.
-Philosophical, historical, religious and literary texts and other forms of art are examined in the light of unifying themes.
+An introduction to Western thought, this course emphasizes how humans resist or assimilate, oppose or renew tradition.
+Philosophical, historical, religious, and literary texts of various eras, movements, genres, and media are the object of examination and interpretation.
 4 SH.
 CC: Literary Expression.